italrr/cr/docs/Lore.md

 ### Teleperceptive Projections or TPP or Brain Jerk / NeuroProjection

-These are a combination of visual, audio, haptic, olfactory, and/or signaled emotions or feelings all packed in single a binary file with the purpose of being played back by a NeuroProjector within a simulation.
+These are a combination of visual, auditory, haptic, olfactory, and/or signaled emotions or feelings all packed in single a binary file with the purpose of being played back by a NeuroProjector within a simulation.
 They're basically movies projected directly to the brain, a like vivid dream, and thus reproducing all the stimuli stored in the file onto the user's psyche.
 The main difference is that the NeuroProjectors tries to create a simulation utilizing feedback from the brain.

 Almost every UHCI chip comes with a NeuroProjector.
 There also are external NeuroProjectors that are latched around the neck, and a pair of glasses.
 One disadvantage between the integrated and external NeuroProjector is that the external one isn't capable of reading the user's feedback, and for this reason, the simulation sticks to the perception of the original recorder.